paper-trail-gem/paper_trail/README.md

 # Turn PaperTrail on for all widgets.
 Widget.paper_trail_on!

-# Check whether PaperTrail is enabled for all widgets.
+# Is PaperTrail enabled for Widget, the class?
 Widget.paper_trail_enabled_for_model?

-widget.paper_trail_enabled_for_model? # only available on instances of versioned models
+# Is PaperTrail enabled for widget, the instance?
+widget.paper_trail_enabled_for_model?
 ```

 And a `PaperTrail::Version` instance has these methods: